harendra-kumar/concise-haskell/libs/containers.rst

 containers like lists but even monomorphic type data structures.
 Lenses can be composed to create more sophisticated traversal or fold mechanisms.

+There are two types of lens combinators, the ones that work on pure data structures and the ones that work in the State monad.

 Lens:
 * Source object: s
 * The part inside the source that we are focusing on: a